paketo-buildpacks/cpython/README.md

-# Python Runtime Cloud Native Buildpack
+# Paketo Python Runtime Cloud Native Buildpack

 The Python Runtime CNB provides the Python 3 runtime.
 The buildpack installs Python onto the `$PATH` which makes it available